CSHS-CWRA/RavenPy/docs/installation.rst

 .. code-block:: console

-   # for the Raven and OSTRICH binaries
+   # for the Raven binaries
    (ravenpy) $ pip install --editable "." --install-option="--with-binaries"

 Install the pre-commit hook (to make sure that any code you contribute is properly formatted):